rshtishi/payroll/eureka-server/README.md

 - ```mvn clean install``` (to build the project)
 - ```mvn spring-boot:run``` (to run the project)

-To see the information for all services, hit the following GET endpoint:
+To see the information for all services, acess the following GET endpoint:

 - http://localhost:8761/eureka/apps